inqlik/inqlik.github.io/_posts/2014-02-22-expression-editor.md

 - Ideally it should have a text format for best interoperability with VCS
 - Readability: Variables and expressions are first of all program code.
 They contain huge part of overall logic of end-user application.
 By old rule of the thumb any line of program code is read ten times more frequently then written or changed.
 - Decent experience while writing code: Ideally you should have same sort of help as in Expression Editor within QlikView application
 - Metadata support.
 Any variable has a name.
 But variables in end-user QlikView application are mostly not simple variables.
-Frequently they represent an instance of a chart expression.
+Frequenlty they represent an instance of a chart expression.
 Each of such an expression necessarily has to have at least `Label` and `Comment` for its visual representation in a chart.
 Some have `Background Color` and so on.
 It would be nice to have all these related properties stored together.
 - Should load to QlikView effectively